bspfsystems/SaferWater/README.md

 You can download the latest version of the plugin from [here](https://github.com/bspfsystems/SaferWater/releases/latest/).

-The latest release is 1.0.2.
+The latest version is 1.0.3.

 ## Build from Source